One in three would be happy to rent for life

-Conducted by Hillarys, the poll found that over half were happy with their current rental situation, with 35% saying they would be happy to never buy a property and continue renting.
+The poll – conducted by Hillarys – found that over half were happy with their current rental situation, with 35% saying they would be happy to never buy a property and continue renting.

-The top reasons given for favouring renting over buying a property included:
+The top reasons given for preferring renting over buying a property included:

-– 39% the ability to move from city to city quickly if required
+– The ability to move from city to city quickly if required (39%)

-Tara Hall, spokesperson at Hillary’s commented on the data that: ‘We hear so much about how more people have to rent long term because they can’t get on the property ladder, but it’s interesting to see how many are actually happy with renting,
+A spokesperson at Hillary’s, Tara Hall commented: ‘We hear so much about how more people have to rent long term because they can’t get on the property ladder, but it’s interesting to see how many are actually more than happy with renting,

 “Owning a property isn’t for everyone, especially if you like not being tied down or don’t want to spend months and months saving for huge deposits.”

-The historic advice passed from parents to children had always been to buy a property, pay off the mortgage and benefit from such a valuable personal asset.
+The wise advice that has been passed from generation to generation had always been to buy; pay off the mortgage and benefit from such a valuable personal asset.

 But this survey amongst others shows how the attitude towards long-term renting has changed, which is down to a number of reasons including the return to city living and buyer affordability at the first rung of the property ladder.